nrc4867/webcheckers/docs/DesignDoc.md

 and the results of the testing

 ### Acceptance Testing
-During sprint 3, we conducted a cross testing with other students.
-They tested the user stories of what havd been implemented.
-Once we had completed the MVP and enhancments were completed, we conducted our own testing to determine if our project worked properly.
+During sprint 3, we conducted across testing with other students.
+They tested the user stories of what have been implemented.
+Once we had completed the MVP and enhancements were completed, we conducted our own testing to determine if our project worked properly.
-During the cross testing, the other students discovered an error in regards to the player list not updating for all players who were signed in.
+During the cross-testing, the other students discovered an error in regards to the player list not updating for all players who were signed in.
 We fix the problem after learning of its existence.
 During the course of our testing, we did not encounter any errors in our user stories.

 ### Unit Testing and Code Coverage
 Our strategy for unit testing the code was very straight forward.
 We decided that the members who weren't much involved with implementing the MVP were to test the code.
 We divided the testing into different parts based on the tiers- Application, Model, UI and also including util, which is our utility class.
-The code coverage target for our initial MVP was atleast 90%.
+The code coverage target for our initial MVP was at least 90%.
 After finishing most of the testing, our code coverage, generated using jacoco, turned out to be 94% which was a satisfactory result.
-After we finished all our enhancements, we had to re-test few components of our code.
+After we finished all our enhancements, we had to re-test a few components of our code.
 Our target for the final project was 95% code coverage and we were able to accomplish it.
-We are very proud of achievement.
+We are very proud of the achievement.

 ### Code Metrics